This is another of the essays which has been around since the collection was first uploaded in April, 2003.

 Particularly now that Albus tells us in HBP that during his first rise, Voldemort had dismissed the option of extending his life by way of stealing Flamel’s Stone, or of attempting to create one himself.

 That Quirrell was still able to shake Harry’s hand at that point without harm to either of them (although he had already adopted the stammering wreck persona), was something for which Rowling’s continuity editor needed to be slapped.
-In retrospect, this comes across as merely sloppy plotting.
+In retrospect, it comes across as sloppy plotting.
 Rowling is often shaky on the concept that what is stated in one book really ought to still comply with what we learn in subsequent books, or, for that matter, ought to comply with matters as they stand at both ends of the same book.
 In this case, the disconnect comes back to bite us before the book is finished.
 We’d probably be better off simply dismissing the issue than attempting contortions to try to make both statements work.

 Dumbledore (and I would have thought most of the rest of his senior staff — although Rowling does not seem to agree with me) already knew that Quirrell had been got at and overpowered by Voldemort.
 Dumbledore and his closest colleagues probably also knew that if Voldemort had actually physically possessed Quirrell, then they were engaged in a race against time before the body he was possessing failed.